USACE/instrumentation/README.md

 Project Management, Issue Tracking, and Documentation for the Instrumentation Project

+Have a question?
+Looking for a new capability?
+Find a bug?
+Please [Create an Issue](https://docs.github.com/en/enterprise/2.16/user/github/managing-your-work-on-github/creating-an-issue) to start the conversation.

 ## Current Status

 __2020-07-06__: Prototype-level software is under development with a focus on the Herbert Hoover Dike (HHD) project.
 Remaining tasks for the HHD project to be completed in 2020 are detailed in the [burndown list here](2020_burndown_hhd.md)